 - Identify study designs and methodologies unique to patient outcomes research.

-Contact information and complete information about applying to the certificate program is available on the certificate program page on the Bloomberg School of Public Health website.
+Contact information and complete information about applying to the certificate program are available on the certificate program page on the Bloomberg School of Public Health website.

 REQUIREMENTS FOR SUCCESSFUL COMPLETION

-The certificate program requires a minimum of 21 term credits, including four required courses, and at least six credits of elective courses.
-All required and elective courses must be taken for a letter grade; a minimum grade of C is required in all certificate coursework and students must maintain a 2.75 or better overall GPA for all certificate coursework.
-The certificate program length is flexible; it varies from student to student, however, the program must be completed within three years.
+The certificate program requires a minimum of 21 term credits, including four required courses and at least six credits of elective courses.
+All required and elective courses must be taken for a letter grade; a minimum grade of C is required in all certificate coursework, and students must maintain a 2.75 or better overall GPA for all certificate coursework.
+The certificate program length is flexible and varies from student to student.
+However, the program must be completed within three years.

 COURSE OF STUDY